mindspore-ai/docs/tutorials/source_en/beginner/train.md

 ## Training and Evaluation

 Once the hyperparameters, loss function and optimizer are set, we can loop the input data to train the model.
 A complete iterative loop of a data set is called an epoch.
-Each epoch of performing training consists of two steps.
+Each training epoch consists of two steps.

 1. Training: iterate over the training dataset and try to converge to the best parameters.
 2. Validation/Testing: iterate over the test dataset to check if model performance improves.